Weekday Gospel Reflection

 Sometimes I ask my students, "What is the most important rule at school?"
 Out of the many answers they give me, the one everyone eventually settles on is "Respect."

 The Pharisees tested Jesus with the same question but, not only did they want to see what he would say, they wanted to grasp his logic.
-How did he prioritize the commandments.
+How did he prioritize the commandments?
 How did he envision the Law.
 With these tools, they could find the weaknesses in Jesus' view and attack him.

 So, how did Jesus see the Torah?
-He reduced the "Law and the prophets" (the Hebrew scriptures) down to two verses: Deuteronomy 6:5 (know as the "Shema") and Leviticus 19:18.
+He reduced the "Law and the prophets" (the Hebrew scriptures) down to two verses: Deuteronomy 6:5 (known as the "Shema") and Leviticus 19:18.
 "Shema" meant "Hear;" it was the first word in Deuteronomy 6:4-5, " Hear, Israel: YHWH is our God.
 YHWH is one.
 You shall love YHWH your God with all your heart, with all your soul, and with all your might."
 This verse demanded not just faith or even fidelity, but devotion to God.
 In other words, put God first in life.
 He deserved ultimate respect.

 Jesus also spoke to one's relationships with others.
 Here, he quoted Leviticus 19:18, "Love your neighbor as yourself."
 This verse stood at the height of the chapter that invoked the name of YHWH more times that any other chapter in the Law (hence, it was called the "Holiness Codes.")
 In fact, according to an old rabbinic story, if someone took the Torah scroll, rolled it out and folded it in half, one could see Leviticus 19:18 on the fold crease; it was the center of the Law.
 At its core, then, the Law addressed relationships with others with the word "respect."